ILSA Inc. How is the global ILSA industry shaping international data on learning outcomes?

 By Camilla Addey, Teachers College, Columbia University

-This blog presents the ILSAINC research project which Dr Camilla Addey has submitted for a Marie Sklodowska-Curie Individual Fellowship, part of the Horizon 2020 Programme, to the European Commission.
+This blog presents the ILSAINC research project.
+Dr Addey has been funded a Marie Sklodowska-Curie Individual Fellowship, part of the Horizon 2020 Programme, by the European Commission to carry out this project.
+Dr Addey will be based at GEPS, the Globalisation, Education and Social Policies research centre at the Universitat Autònoma de Barcelona.

 We hear a lot about the global shift from data on education access to data on learning outcomes, and the rise of learning outcomes quantified as internationally comparative data in the form of International Large-Scale Assessments (ILSAs), but we know very little about the fast-expanding business opportunity ILSAs have created since their tremendous growth in the mid 1990s.
 And we know next-to-nothing about the global International Large-Scale Assessment (ILSA) industry that has emerged as a result.